Guardado/FittsLaw_CSE216/README.md

 -> Demo [here](https://guardado.github.io/FittsLaw_CSE216/)

-A Porgram to measure Fitt's Law
+A Porgram to test Fitt's Law
 This program measures:
 - Homing Time (Time from keyboard to pointing device)
 - Positioning Time (Time from cusor home to target unitl click)